albar965/littlenavmap-manual/en/INTRO.md

 _Little Navmap_ is a 32-bit application and was tested with Windows 7, Windows 8 and Windows 10 (32-bit & 64-bit).

+### Installing over a previous Release

+It is recommended to delete the old installation directory of _Little Navmap_.
+You can also install a newer version into a new directory but do not merge the installation directories.

+Anyway, no settings (except custom maps) are a stored in the installation directory.
+Therefore it is safe to remove it.

 ### Other Simulators than FSX SP2 {#other-simulators-than-fsx-sp2}

 This program was compiled using plain FSX SP2 (no Acceleration) SimConnect version 10.0.61259.0.